calvin-cs262-fall2020-teamG/predestination-service/README.md

 #### Predestination Service Repo

-App service is deployed on Heroku, using PostgreSQL for our database backend which is hosted on ElephantSQL.
-Currently Heroku auto-deploys and builds our app from the master branch whenever it is updated.

 To find out more about our project, please check our [project repo](https://github.com/calvin-cs262-fall2020-teamG/predestination-project).

+Our backend is deployed on Heroku, running with NodeJS and using PostgreSQL for our database backend which is hosted on ElephantSQL.
+We are using the [pg-promise](https://github.com/vitaly-t/pg-promise) library in order to communicate between NodeJS and Postgres.

+A major feature implemented into our app is the use of the [Socket.io](http://socket.io/) library.
+This enables realtime, bidirectional and event-based communication.
+Sockets allow us to create a running game that multiple players (seekers) can join at once.
+When they unlock/find a clue, it's updated on both the client and server and sends a message to all other players.
+This also allows us to update the leaderboard in real-time.